fenago/nlp-pytorch/lab_guides/Lab_3.md

 ![](./images/39.PNG)

-Figure 3.17 -- Tabular representation of the probabilities

 With this, we could calculate the probability of Python occurring, given the probability of the previous word *is* occurring is only 20%, whereas